SafeExamBrowser/seb-server/docs/overview.rst

 SEB Server is written in Java and uses Docker for installation and setup.
 For more information about the architecture and installation, please go to `SEB Server Installation Guide <https://seb-server-setup.readthedocs.io/en/latest/overview.html>`_

-Next chapter has a quick overview of the functionality and the roles on SEB Server.

 .. _roles_and_usecases:

 Roles and Use-Cases